straight-coding/jsDialog/README.md

 # pureDialog

-Dialog developed with pure HTML/CSS/JS
+Dialog developed using pure HTML/CSS/JS, which can be draggable, resizable, minimized, maximized, full screen, etc.